 - 1. policy;

-- 2. technology development and implementation, and;
+- 2. technology development and implementation;

 - 3. service delivery.

-Research has looked at which aspects of research increase the use of research evidence by policymakers (56).
+Research has looked at which aspects of research increase the use of research evidence by policymakers (Oliver and Cairney, 2019).
 Several aspects were found to be important including the availability, clarity, and reliability of research evidence, and co-creation, collaboration, and building relationships.
 The research also found that policymakers made use of more informal local data and tacit knowledge as a source of information, which is why co-creation includes an exploration of this knowledge.
 Combining the viewpoints of multiple stakeholders enhances the research evidence base and its applicability in policy development and implementation.

-3.1 The issue is not the issue
+2.3.1.
+The issue is not the issue

 In the context of co-designing sustainable energy solutions in developing countries, research has described how contrasting priorities in multi-stakeholder engagement raised important issues for research and the evidence it provided to policymakers.
-In this study, the intention to create a supportive sustainable energy policy was found to be entwined with other priorities, such as health, housing, and gender (55).
+In this study, the intention to create a supportive sustainable energy policy was found to be entwined with other priorities, such as health, housing, and gender (Ambole et al., 2019).
 This was an unexpected finding which the research found needed to be addressed in the development of a sustainable energy policy.
 The co-design approach used in this research indicated that policy options needed to be considered in 'bundles' whereby sustainable energy solutions could be delivered but only in conjunction with increased access to alternative energy services, efforts to reduce energy-related health impacts, and programmes to stimulate entry of the urban poor into energy businesses.
-In cases such as these where community value systems and realities are recognised, research has found that, through co-creation, a greater focus on topics needing attention leads to solutions being developed that are more likely to be adopted (57).
+In cases such as these where community value systems and realities are recognised, research has found that, through co-creation, a greater focus on topics needing attention leads to solutions being developed that are more likely to be adopted (Yang and Sung, 2016).

-The multi-stakeholder environment of co-creation brings together groups of people whose expertise can be calibrated within the group and which avoids potential risks, such as bias, that can arise from research conducted with homogenous groups (58).
+The multi-stakeholder environment of co-creation brings together groups of people whose expertise can be calibrated within the group and which avoids potential risks, such as bias, that can arise from research conducted with homogenous groups (Sutherland and Burgman, 2015).
 Working in this fashion also increases the accuracy of evidence generated by research as researchers work with, and help solve the problems of, people who are 'not like them' (Saunders, 2018).
-Furthermore, involving a wider group of people in discussions about technologies that may affect them, can lead to a collaborative resolution of key issues, and build a sense of trust between stakeholders where purpose and values become aligned (59).
+Furthermore, involving a wider group of people in discussions about technologies that may affect them, can lead to a collaborative resolution of key issues, and build a sense of trust between stakeholders where purpose and values become aligned (Saunders, 2018).